Toltec (album): Background

 The 1996 Toltec release is made up of 13 cuts divided into three parts.
 It tells the tale of the Toltec, a Native American concept of a group of people who have been all over the Earth, existing within different cultures throughout the centuries.
 They are described in the album liner as "Creators of the circles of power, color, perfume, and music healing domes."
-Musically, it is progressive rock with elements of new age, world music, electronic, and jazz.
-Anderson provided the vocals, wrote, arranged, and produced the work.